Angela Marie Hennes

 Hennes’ cell phone had last gone off January 3, 2007 — the day she disappeared.

-Sheriff’s investigators, with help from Davenport and Rock Island police, questioned many people on both sides of the Mississippi River but have been unable to zero in on one suspect.
+Sheriff’s investigators, with help from Davenport and Rock Island police, questioned many people on both sides of the Mississippi River, but had been unable to zero in on a suspect until June 2011 when authorities linked DNA from the 2007 crime scene to Welsh’s DNA.

-In addition to her sons Matthew and Daniel, Angela Marie Hennes was survived by her parents, William and Linda Hennes of Davenport; a brother, Jeff Hennes; grandmother, Doris Ricketts; and many aunts, uncles and cousins.
+In addition to her sons, Angela was survived by her parents, William and Linda Hennes of Davenport; a brother, Jeff Hennes; grandmother, Doris Ricketts; and many aunts, uncles and cousins.

 Sources: